Updated: June 9, 2026

 Lisbon senior living

-If you prefer to settle in a retirement resort, Life Plan Resorts, situated about a 30-minute drive from Lisbon city center, is the ideal place to retire in style and places an intentional focus on promoting healthy aging.
+If you prefer to settle in a retirement resort, Life Plan Resorts in Portugal, situated about a 30-minute drive from Lisbon city center, is the ideal place to retire in style and places an intentional focus on promoting healthy aging.

 The resort offers fine dining restaurants, a 36-hole golf course, fitness activities, beauty facilities, a cinema, and so much more.
 You will also access high-quality nursing care, memory and cognitive care, and rehabilitation services, with living options suited to your unique needs.
 Terra Bella residences and club are also coming soon.
 They are exclusive eco-luxury residences close to Lisbon, poised for those seeking the high life.